BARF Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, finely ground bones, chicken liver, egg, broccoli, celery, spinach, carrot, ground flax seed, dehydrated alfalfa meal, apple, pear, grapefruit, orange, dried kelp, cod liver oil, garlic, cayenne pepper, vitamin E supplement, zinc oxide, manganous oxide
+Ingredients: Chicken, finely ground bone, chicken liver, egg, broccoli, celery, spinach, carrot, ground flax seed, dehydrated alfalfa meal, apple, pear, grapefruit, orange, dried kelp, cayenne pepper, cod liver oil, garlic, vitamin E supplement, zinc oxide, manganous oxide

 Fiber (estimated dry matter content) = 17.9%